AlexBlandin/AlexBlandin/README.md

 ### Greetings! 🍵 📚 💻

 I'm an ML researcher, but I also like to make more "traditional" tools, which you'll see a sample of pinned below.
-There's also my entries for [Advent of Code](https://github.com/AlexBlandin/Advent-of-Code) and [Google Hash Code](https://github.com/AlexBlandin/Google-Hash).
+There's also my repos for [Advent of Code](https://github.com/AlexBlandin/Advent-of-Code) and [Google Hash Code](https://github.com/AlexBlandin/Google-Hash).

 <!--
 **AlexBlandin/AlexBlandin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.